-The Bedfordshire Fire and Rescue Authority (FRA) is a precepting authority - this means that its net cost, after receipt of Government Grant, is met by a proportion of local business rates and council tax payers in Bedford, Central Bedfordshire and Luton in proportion to the valuation band of their property.
+The Bedfordshire Fire and Rescue Authority (FRA) is a precepting authority - this means that its net cost, after receipt of Government Grant, is met by a proportion of local business rates and council taxpayers in Bedford, Central Bedfordshire and Luton in proportion to the valuation band of their property.

-The FRA is acutely aware, particularly in the current economic climate, of the need to keep any increase in council tax to the minimum, always bearing in mind the need to adequately fund the Fire and Rescue Service.
+The FRA is acutely aware, particularly in the current economic climate, of the need to keep any increase in council tax to the minimum, always bearing in mind the need to adequately fund the fire and rescue service.
 Resources must, therefore, be sufficient to enable this emergency service to be fully operational throughout the year.
-However, as a result of a major exercise by Officers during the financial years 2011/12 to 2021/22 to identify efficiency savings for the 2022/23 budget, the FRA was able to keep its Council Tax increase to 1.99% for 2022/23.
-As a consequence of not having an increase in Council Tax for 2011/12, the Authority received a Council Tax Freeze Grant from this financial year.
-The Authority should still be in receipt of this grant; however it is now part of the main grant funding and is not visible.